xuhongl/GoCGuardrailsSolutionAccelerator/README.md

 ## Deployment

 If the deployment is being done using the Azure Cloud Shell, the currentuserUPN parameter below refers to the user logged in.
 This is required when using the cloud shell.

+In a B2B scenario, please use the full user name, typically something like `user_inviteddomain#EXT@invitingDomain.com`

 The solution will deploy new resources.